vttale/serve-stale/README.md

    from [RFC1034], [RFC1035], and [RFC2181] to make it clear that data can be kept in the cache beyond the TTL expiry and used for responses when a refreshed answer is not readily available.
-One of the motivations for serve-stale is to make the DNS more resilient to DOS attacks, and thereby make them less attractive as an attack vector.
+One of the motivations for serve-stale is to make the DNS more resilient to DoS attacks, and thereby make them less attractive as an attack vector.

 Ed note